 If you want to stand out from the crowd, follow the steps below to craft more effective and creative on hold message:

 The best way to tell if your on-hold messaging campaign is working is to evaluate if it is helping you achieve your goals.
 Consider why you invested in your on-hold messaging system in the first place.
 Did you want to:

 - Build your brand?

 Your on-hold marketing can do all of these, but you will need to tailor messages to meet each specific goal.
 Focus on one goal per message in order to convert callers more effectively.

-Your callers have reached your on-hold messages for a reason – they need something.
+Your callers have reached your phone system and will react to your messaging on hold for a reason – they need something.
 They don’t care about why you invested in on-hold marketing.
 Good on-hold messaging strategies should benefit your business and the customer.
 While your aim is to convert your caller into a customer, you have to give them a reason to convert.
-So you need to review your on-hold messages and examine if they are:
+So you need to review your messages on hold and examine if they are:

 - Adding value

 If your messages don’t pass these basic questions, you need to rework them to ensure you’re catering to your caller’s best interests.
 By focusing on the caller, you are more likely to convert them into customers, meaning you both win.

 It’s incredibly important to know who your target audience is.
 If you sell nappies, then your audience is likely to be new parents.
 So you need to craft your on-hold marketing strategy around what this demographic would want from your company and your product.